 Saves the user's acknowledgement of the cookie message displayed at the top of each page.
 This means that the message will be hidden on subsequent visits to the site.

-Privacy and data protection enquiries relating to this website may be made in writing to:
+Privacy and data protection enquiries relating to this website may be made by email to firstname.lastname@example.org or in writing to:

 HPS Web Manager